ajeetraina/catalog-service-node-labspace/README.md

 This is a comprehensive Docker demonstration project created by the Docker Team that showcases multiple Docker services and development practices in a single Node.js application.
 It serves as both a functional catalog service API and a learning resource for Docker-based development workflows.

+## Core Architecture

+API Service: A Node.js application that provides a product catalog API with the following data sources:
+- PostgreSQL database for storing product data
+- AWS S3 bucket for product image storage
+- External inventory service for inventory data
+- Kafka cluster for publishing product updates

 ## Running This Labspace

 To run this labspace, you'll need Docker installed on your system.